 Women's History Month

-This month during Women's History, let us take a look into the lives of some women throughout history whose advocacy and activism have made an impact on their communities, on social change, and on the disability rights movement.
-While the women featured here are far from the comprehensive list of those who have made social change, they are a testament to the power of advocacy and can provide inspiration for future activism.
+Throughout history, countless women have championed social change and advanced the disability rights movement.
+Their advocacy has transformed communities and inspired future generations.
+Click each woman's photo below to read about her life and the significance of her activism.
+While the women featured are far from the comprehensive list of those who have made social change, they are a testament to the power of advocacy and can provide inspiration for future activism.

 Women and Disability Activism Resources